 Unity in diversity

 Despite the cold war between the Hindus and Muslims, the normal life runs quite smoothly here with temple and mosque close to each other( Gyan Vapi mosque and Kashi Vishwanath Temple).
-The credit goes to the security near Vishwanath temple who helps in maintaining the discipline here.
+The credit goes to the security near Vishwanath temple who helps in maintaining the discipline.
 The foreigners seem to gel up well with sadhus and aghoris although they look like crooks to me and I never dared to talk to them.

 The acceptance of the ultimate truth: Death

 Banaras is one of the rare places where death is celebrated rather than being mourned.
 On an average, 200- 300 bodies are cremated daily at Manikarnika Ghat.
 It is believed that the bodies cremated here receive moksha ( freedom from the cycle of birth and death).

 I remember my first experience of being at Manikarnika Ghat.
 Burning bodies openly, at first, was a taboo for me.
 The smell of ghee ( clarified butter ) used in the burning process with smoke polluting the air and the sound of head crackling like crackers completely stunned me!
 The ashes of the cremated bodies came pouring down from the air falling on my body.
 It ridiculed me, then made me quite and calm.
 I began contemplating my life.
 After all, this is the truth and no one can run away from it- Death.

 Taking dip in the holy Ganges

 I would generally start my day by taking a dip in the holy water of Ganges.
-A dip, with the chants all around and watching the sunrise, was the most delightful and spiritual experience I ever had.
+A bath in Ganges, with the chants all around and watching the sunrise, was the most delightful and spiritual experience I ever had.
 Given the foodie and lazy person that I am, a heavy breakfast following the bath and a nap after that made me utmost happy.

 Houses, Streets, and Food